TeamRizu/outfox-wiki/content/user-guide/games/taiko.md

 ---
-title: "Game Module: taiko"
+title: "Game Module: taitai"
-description: Details about the `taiko` mode supported by Project OutFox.
+description: Details about the `taitai` mode supported by Project OutFox.
 weight: 2
 ---